ajitagupta/howtoacethebehavioralinterview/README.md

 ## I) You
 ### 1. Background
 As an introduction, learn to narrate a different version of your CV and career path.
-Who are you?
+Where do you come from?
 What did you study and why?
 What were your most important career decisions?
 Present yourself as a self-effacing, intelligent, hard-working, conscientious and driven person whom the team can trust and who fits into company culture.
 Now let the company representative do the same about him- / herself.

 Your goal should be to lead an ongoing conversation with your interviewers.
 Frame your answers carefully and purposefully.
 You had also better answer fast.
 Speed matters!
 ### 2. Strengths and Weaknesses